-The Village of North Palm Beach is primarily a residential community, having been incorporated as a political subdivision of the State of Florida in 1956.
-The registered population of the Village is approximately 12,177, which increases to approximately 18,000 during the winter months by residents who list their northern homes as their official place of residence.
-Residents are generally in the middle to upper income brackets.
+The Village of North Palm Beach, incorporated in 1956, primarily serves as a residential community.
+The registered population stands at approximately 13,162 surging to around 18,000 during winter months as residents designate their northern homes as their official residences.
+The populace generally falls within middle to upper-income brackets.